Tbalta/Ada_Linux_Kernel_Module/readme.md

 └── src
 ```
 - `adalib` directory contain the `Ada Library Information Files (.ali)` and the static library.
--  `obj` Directory contain the object files, logs and also the .ali files.
+-  `obj` Directory contain the object files, logs and .ali files.
 - `src` and `adainclude` contain the source files.

 We are going to adapt the runtime present on our system to be compatible with the linux kernel.\
 For this first part of the tutorial we will build the minimal viable runtime.\
 We will need those files:
-- `system.ads` Contain important information about the runtime.
+- `system.ads` Contain importants parameters for the runtime.
 - `ada.ads` Main package that shoul be present.
 - `interfac.ads` Contain useful types definition.
 - `s-imgint.ad[sb]` Used for demontration purpose.